microsoft/live-share/docs/getting-started.md

 2. **Click on the invite link / open the invite in your browser**

-    After installing Visual Studio Live Share for your tool, simply open (or re-open) the invite web page using the invite link your collegue sent you.
+    After installing Visual Studio Live Share for your tool, simply open (or re-open) the invite web page using the invite link your colleague sent you.
 You should be notified that your browser wants to launching your Visual Studio Live Share enabled tool.
 Accept this and a new window for your tool will launch and connect you to the session.

     > **Troubleshooting Tip:** When using VS Code, be sure you've **started the tool at least once** after installing the Visual Studio Live Share extension before opening/re-opening the invite page.
 Still having trouble?
 See [manually joining](#manually-joining).